 The Swap Agreements expose the Corporation to basis risk should the relationship between the LIBOR and actual variable rate payments converge, changing the effective synthetic rate on the bonds.
-The effect of this difference in basis is indicated by the difference between the intended synthetic rate (approximately 3.57 percent for the 2003 notional amount and 3.46 percent for the 2004 notional amount) and the actual synthetic rate.
-The approximate synthetic interest rate at March 31, 2017 is reflected in the table on page 20.
+The effect of this difference in basis is indicated by the difference between the intended synthetic rate (approximately 3.57 percent for the 2003 notional amount) and the actual synthetic rate.
+The approximate synthetic interest rate on the bonds at March 31, 2018 is reflected in the table on page 20.